stefan-hoeck/idris2-rhone-js/src/Examples/Selector.md

   pure (msf, pure ())
 ```

-I'll quickliy break this down a bit: The first line,
+I'll quickliy break this down a bit: The first line
+renders and applies the page's CSS rules to a `<style>`
+element in the HTML header referenced by `ElementRef`
+`appStyle`.
+The second line,
 `innerHtmlAt contentDiv content`, is where half of the magic
 happens: We change the inner HTML of the element with ID
 `"content"` (the string wrapped up in `contentDiv`) to the